Danny & the Juniors

 Danny & the Juniors were an American doo-wop and rock and roll vocal group formed in Philadelphia, Pennsylvania.
-Originally consisting of Danny Rapp, Dave White, Frank Maffei, and Joe “Terry” Terranova the group was formed in 1955.
+Originally consisting of Danny Rapp, Dave White, Frank Maffei, and Joe "Terry" Terranova, the group was formed in 1955.
 They are best known for their 1957 no. 1 hit "At the Hop" and their 1958 follow-up hit "Rock and Roll Is Here to Stay".

 1950s

 Danny Rapp (lead), Frank Maffei (second tenor), Joe Terranova (a.k.a.
 Joe Terry) (baritone), and Dave White Tricker (a.k.a.
 Dave White) (first tenor) met at John Bartram High School and started singing together in the mid-1950s.
 Known as the Juvenaires at the time, they sang at school parties and other local events.
 Local record producer John Madara took notice of them and introduced them to local DJs Larry Brown and Artie Singer, who had a record label known as Singular Records.
 In 1957, as Johnny Madara and The Juvenaires, they recorded a song written by Madara and White, "Do the Bop".
 Singer took it to a fellow DJ named Dick Clark.
 Clark liked it and suggested changing their name to the Juniors and renaming their song.
-The song was recorded as "At The Hop", this time with Danny Rapp on the lead vocal.
+The song was recorded as "At the Hop", this time with Danny Rapp on the lead vocal.
 Changing "Let's all do the bop" to "Let's go to the Hop" proved to be successful, and it became a local hit in June 1957.
 In December 1957, they received a call from Dick Clark to be a last-minute substitution for a no-show band on American Bandstand, and they performed it for a national audience.
 The song became a nationwide hit after ABC Paramount bought the master recording and issued it in January 1958.
 They soon appeared on The Pat Boone Chevy Showroom and other national TV shows.
 Soon after, they recorded "Rock and Roll Is Here To Stay" and "Dottie", both of which charted.
 In the fall of 1957, David began attending Temple University and was on the gym team, but quit school when the group started making personal appearances.

 "At the Hop" reached no. 1 on the Billboard pop singles chart and the R&B singles chart in 1958.
 In the UK that year, "At the Hop" reached no. 3 on the Record Retailers (RR) chart.
 "At the Hop" returned to the Top 40 in the UK in 1976, reaching no. 39 on the Record Retailers chart.

 The group appeared in the 1958 jukebox musical Let's Rock with Julius LaRosa, Paul Anka, and The Royal Teens.
-They performed the song "At the Hop".
+They performed "At the Hop".